Do Sparse Subnetworks Exhibit Cognitively Aligned Attention? Effects of Pruning on Saliency Map Fidelity, Sparsity, and Concept Coherence: Related Work

 \section{Related Work}

 The Lottery Ticket Hypothesis~\cite{frankle2018lottery} showed that sparse subnetworks can be retrained to match full-model accuracy.
-Later, \citet{frankle2019dissecting} used Network Dissection to find that heavy pruning of ResNet-50 preserves most human-recognizable concepts. \citet{hooker2019compressed} noted that compressed models may forget certain examples, though they did not assess explanation quality. \citet{weber2023less} observed reduced noise in GradCAM maps after moderate pruning in VGG-16, but without quantitative rigor or fine-tuning. \citet{tan2024evaluating} reported that pruning without fine-tuning can collapse explanations despite stable predictions.
+Later, \citet{frankle2019dissecting} used Network Dissection to find that heavy pruning of ResNet-50 preserves most human-recognizable concepts. \citet{hooker2019compressed} noted that compressed models may forget certain examples, though they did not assess explanation quality. \citet{weber2023less} observed reduced noise in GradCAM maps after moderate pruning in VGG-16, but without quantitative rigor or fine-tuning. \citet{tan2024evaluating} reported that pruning without fine-tuning can collapse explanations despite stable predictions. \citet{suwal2025smaller} studied the impact of adversarial training and pruning on saliency maps of vehicular datasets.
 Our work differs by quantitatively evaluating post-hoc explanations under magnitude pruning with fine-tuning, using ROAD and Gini metrics, and extending analysis to concept-level changes, using automatic concept extraction method, CRAFT~\cite{fel2023craft}.